Course: BA (Hons) 3D Design; MA Design

 For more information about studying design, please visit our 3D Design course pages BA (Hons) Product and Furniture Design and BA (Hons) Interior Design or MA Design page.
 For more information about our range of courses within the School of Art, Design and Architecture, please visit the school page.

 Want to find similar alumni?

-If you would like to find out what other alumni from the Faculty of Arts and Humanities are currently doing, please visit the architecture, design, building and construction interest area.
+If you would like to find out what other alumni from the Faculty of Arts, Humanities and Business are currently doing, please visit the architecture, design, building and construction interest area.